(Fontell) Krammer 2003 Category: Asymmetrical biraphid

 Striae in 10 µm:

 Fontell, C.W.
 (1917).
 Süsswasserdiatomeen Ober-Jämtland in Schweden.
 Arkiv för Botanik 14(21): 1-68.

 Krammer, K. (2003).
 Cymbopleura, Delicata, Navicymbula, Gomphocymbellopsis, Afrocymbella.
 Diatoms of Europe.
 Diatoms of the European Inland Waters and Comparable Habitats 4: 1-530.

 Ross, R. (1947).
 Fresh water Diatomeae (Bacillariophyta).
 In: Botany of the Canadian Eastern Arctic II.
 (N.V.
 Polunin, ed.).
 National Museum of Canada Bulletin 97:178-233, 3 pl.

 This taxon was originally described from material collected in Sweden.
 The specimens shown here were collected from an oxbow of the Swan River in northwest Montana and from Lower Pond No. 1 at the Mexican Cut Nature Preserve in Colorado.
 The pH of the pond at Mexican Cut measured 6.88 and specific conductance measured 28 µS/cm.

 Mexican Cut Nature Preserve, Gunnison County, Colorado.
-One of the many ponds at Mexican Cut supports a population of Cymbopleura incertiformis var. linearis.
+Several ponds at Mexican Cut Preserve support populations of Cymbopleura incertiformis var. linearis.

 Credit/Source: The Nature Conservancy